Walt Whitman, gay love and a posthumous novel

 It’s that cleverly charismatic version of Arnie Kantrowitz that the gay activist wrote into his own novel, imagining a meet-up with the adult Daniel Dell Blake at a rally.

-Kantrowitz co-founded the organization now known as GLAAD - and was recognized in the 1970’s for his autobiography “Over the Rainbow: Growing up Gay.”
+Kantrowitz co-founded the organization now known as GLAAD - and was recognized in the 1970’s for his autobiography “Under the Rainbow: Growing up Gay.”

 But as he got older, he wasn’t as widely known as others in his circle.